 5. Meditation might make your partner think you are psychic.

 If you haven’t heard about mirror neurons yet, get ready.
 Scientists say that mirror neurons are going to do for psychology what DNA did for biology.
 Think of mirror neurons like tiny boomerangs emitted from your brain that go and dance with your lover’s mirror neurons and then report back.
 Mirror neurons allow you to “intuit” what your partner is feeling.
 They are why you cringe if you watch someone getting hurt.
 Mirror neurons are one of the reasons porn is a billion dollar industry.
 Simply watching someone else being pleasured can create pleasure in your brain.

 Well, get this: meditation increases mirror neuron functioning.
 This fact, coupled with the fact that you’ll be more relaxed and present, will probably mean you’ll be a far more intuitive and generous partner.

 So before you reach for the little blue pill why not resolve to learn a meditation practice?
 I recommend finding a technique that was made for people with busy minds and lives instead of a style made for monks.
 (I also recommend getting real training from a teacher you respect before you decide if you like meditation or not).
 With the right technique (and the right teacher), it really can be easy — and oh so fun.

-This article originally appeared on mindbodygreen.
+An adaptation of this article from Emily originally appeared on mindbodygreen.